 An additional cause of persistent dry cough is inflammation that appears and becomes chronic only in cases of positive body voltage due to a lack of electrical grounding.
 Electrons from Earth quench and prevent development of inflammation.

 Two dry cough remedies

-The main dry cough home remedy includes a simple and easy breathing exercise.
+dry cough home remedy includes a simple and easy breathing exercise.
 More than 170 Soviet and Russian medical doctors tested many thousands of their patients and discovered that most cases of dry cough could be stopped in 1-2 minutes using "Breathe Easy" exercise (to accumulate slightly more CO2 while being totally relaxed).
 This breathing exercise calms down nerve cells in airways (the urge-to-cough receptors), and increases body-O2 content.

 Related web pages: How to stop coughing (even at night) with a simple breathing exercise.

 J Assoc Physicians India.
 2000 Mar;48(3):343-5.

 The role of cough and hyperventilation in perpetuating airway inflammation in asthma.

 Department of Pulmonary Medicine, SMS Medical College, Jaipur-302 016, India.